Trump, in New Jersey, greeted by fired-up rally crowd amid impeachment fight

 SLIDESHOW: SEE THE CROWDS IN WILDWOOD, NJ

-Trump celebrated Van Drew’s defection as a sign of cracks within the Democratic Party over impeachment, and he was expected to use the New Jersey rally to paint the Senate trial as a purely partisan proceeding, aides said.
+Trump celebrated Van Drew’s defection as a sign of cracks within the Democratic Party over impeachment, and during the rally, pointed to his switch as a sign that the inquiry was purely partisan.

-"We believe Van Drew personifies a lot of Democrats in this country who have become disillusioned with their party over impeachment," a Trump campaign source told Fox News, saying it will be a big party of the rally.
+"We believe Van Drew personifies a lot of Democrats in this country who have become disillusioned with their party over impeachment," a Trump campaign source told Fox News.

 "South Jersey’s forgotten about sometimes," Van Drew said.
-He has represented much of South Jersey and planned to accompany Trump Tuesday night — and pocket a presidential endorsement in the process.

-The event is a chance to reward Van Drew with a presidential seal of approval, but it likely will resonate beyond the Jersey Shore, drawing in suburban Philadelphia voters at a moment when Pennsylvania is a must-win for the president in 2020, said Seth Grossman, an attorney who ran against Van Drew in 2018 as a pro-Trump Republican.
+The event likely will resonate beyond the Jersey Shore, drawing in suburban Philadelphia voters at a moment when Pennsylvania is a must-win for the president in 2020, said Seth Grossman, an attorney who ran against Van Drew in 2018 as a pro-Trump Republican.

 MASSIVE CROWDS FORM AHEAD OF TRUMP RALLY AMID IMPEACHMENT FIGHT